-Ashley Johnson is a Management of Aging Services major, graduating with her B.A. in the winter of 2012.
-Johnson is extremely involved with the Erickson School as she is not only an undergraduate student, but also a member of the Project 2061 team and president of the Management of Aging Services Council of Majors.
+Ashley Johnson graduated in the winter of 2012 with a B.A. in Management of Aging Services.
+Johnson was extremely involved with the Erickson School as she was not only an undergraduate student, but also a member of the Project 2061 team and president of the Management of Aging Services Council of Majors.
 Project 2061, an inter-disciplinary collaboration among various departments at UMBC, was a highly-revered display at the 2011 LeadingAge Conference showcasing a futuristic model of a senior’s home.
 Using herself as one of the “personas” featured in the showcase, Johnson was able to plan her own path of “successful aging,” a task she found “very interesting and insightful.”
 She also valued her participation in the project as it allowed her to network at the LeadingAge Conference as well as see first-hand the many opportunities awaiting her within the growing field of aging services.
-Not only is Johnson involved in the innovative projects undertaken by The Erickson School, but she also serves as the current president of the MAgS Council of Majors.
+Not only was Johnson involved in the innovative projects undertaken by The Erickson School, but she also serves as the president of the MAgS Council of Majors.
 Johnson’s goals for the Council include “bringing together the Erickson students into a closely-knit community, providing Erickson students with diverse opportunities in the field of aging services, and bringing social issues to the forefront to change the perception of aging.”
 Johnson has learned quite a lot in her time at UMBC as a student of the Erickson School and through her internships with The Taylor-Wilks Group and Bello Macrhe .
 In the future, Johnson hopes to continue her education through the completion of graduate school and ultimately become a leader in the arenas of aging and public health.

 Get “Linked In” Today: Building a Meaningful Social Network